 What is expected of Committee Members?

 Management Committee members receive clear guidelines from a Policy & Procedures Documents Pack which sets out how WGHC operates.
 They must adhere to the Code of Conduct and declare any conflicts of interest relating to matters arising.
-The Committee meets approximately 10 times in a year.
-Meetings are usually held once a month, beginning at 7.00pm and lasting about an hour.
+The Committee meets approximately 11 times in a year.
+Meetings are usually held once a month, beginning at 6.15pm and lasting 2 hours.

 An agenda, minutes from the previous meeting and reports are sent out to Committee members before the meeting.
 Members are then able to contribute to discussions and decision making during the meetings.
 The Committee may also decide to form subcommittees.
 It may also decide to establish ad hoc subcommittees to perform specific tasks within a specific time; for example to review a particular policy or procedure.

-If you are interested in joining the Committee please contact Larke Adger (Housing Manager) or Gerry Gillies (CEO) on 0131 551 5035 or email at firstname.lastname@example.org .
+If you are interested in joining the Committee please contact David Mills (COO) or Larke Adger (CEO) on 0131 551 5035 or email at firstname.lastname@example.org .

 Become a member